The breast start

 Believe it or not, your milk production will adapt to your baby's needs – the more often you feed, the more milk you will produce.
 The complex composition of your breast milk constantly changes to meet their developing nutritional requirements too.

 Another benefit of breastfeeding is that it helps cement the connection between mother and child.
 Holding your baby while they're feeding provides intimacy through skin-to-skin contact.
-This closeness comforts your baby whilst helping to regulate their heart beat and body temperature.
+This closeness comforts your baby whilst helping to regulate their

 Health benefits for you too